vokuder/NAS/README.md

 ### Solution description:
 - Raspberry pi to provide a low energy cost server machine.
-- Samba share with login to access data across the whole LAN.
+- Samba share with login to access data across the LAN.
 - 1 HDD 1Tb (external) -> Will be replaced soon, take a look on the issues.
-- Daily differential backups to cloud using borg-backup.
+- Every 12 Hour differential backups to cloud using borg-backup.
+- Hourly drive syncing using rsync

 ### 1) Disk preparation:
 Delete all previous partitions from the harddrive, or wipe it entirely with `dd`.